Article

 In most situations, fulfilment of executor duties starts with opening up a bank account in the name of the Estate.
 Probate provides the legal document which grants this nominated person the authority to open these accounts.

 As the accounts of the deceased are closed when this person dies, opening this new account allows you to channel funds from these original into the newly established one.
-This will assist with administration record-keeping- helping to ensure no funds are misappropriated for personal use (either by mistake or intentionally).
+This will assist with administration record-keeping, helping to ensure no funds are misappropriated for personal use (either by mistake or intentionally).

-Estate tax return
+Estate tax in Australia

 Depending on the assets of the estate, and how they are being dealt with in the administration of the estate, an estate tax return may be required for deceased estates.
 An Accountant may be required to determine this, as well as prepare the relevant paperwork for lodgement with the Australian Tax Office.